pupilfirst/wd301-scripts/react-app-state/intro-to-context/README.md

 ### Step 3: Consume the data
 In this step, we're going to consume the data from a component and use it in some way.
 This is also just a little bit complicated, but mostly just because it involves a lot of code.

-In order to access the context data in a component, we will import a function from React called `useContext`.
+In order to access the context data in any component, we will import a function from React called `useContext`.
+> Note: There is no need to write the following code snippet.
+We will show it as part of a presentation.
+The actual implementation will start from next lesson.
 ```tsx
 import { useContext } from 'react'
 import ThemeContext from "./ThemeContext"